This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 For pictures of surgically removed mammary tumors, click here.

 In my experience, malignant mammary tumors most commonly appear in the vulva/anus area, but not all tumors in this area are malignant.
 The location alone is not enough for diagnosis.
 Malignant mammary tumors can also appear under the arm.
 A mammary tumor that appears dark is almost sure to be malignant.
 Malignant mammary tumors also commonly develop ulcers, abscesses and open sores that weep bloody fluid and tissue.
 A benign mammary tumor won’t develop an ulcer until it is huge.
 A needle biopsy is not usually helpful in the diagnosis of the type of tumor.

 Surgery is not recommended for malignant mammary tumors, as they quickly grow back, but they can be successfully treated with tamoxifen.
-See Tamoxifen to Prevent and Treat Tumors.
+See the article Tamoxifen to Prevent and Treat Tumors.

 Tamoxifen does not seem to be an effective treatment for benign mammary tumors.
 They must be surgically removed.
 If you decide not to have a benign mammary tumor removed, you can expect it to keep growing, until it is as big as the rat herself.
 Within a few months you must be prepared to have your rat euthanized when she is no longer enjoying life.
 In the meantime, you can help your rat maintain her quality of life by making sure she eats a very nutritious diet, high in protein, fat, and vitamins, because the tumor will be drawing resources and energy from her body.